 Sichuan Kung pao chicken served on a platter with a bowl of rice.

-Known in Mandarin as 宫保鸡丁 (Gong Bao Ji Ding) and sometimes referred to as Kung Po, this dish is a famous Chinese chicken recipe from Sichuan province.
-It is especially notable for the use of Sichuan peppercorns, which impart a unique tingling sensation.
+Known in Mandarin as 宫保鸡丁 (Gong Bao Ji Ding) and sometimes called Kung Po, this dish is from Sichuan province and is famous for its use of Sichuan peppercorns, adding a unique tingling sensation.
+You can see my Mapo Tofu recipe also uses these peppercorns.

 Kung Pao chicken stir-fried in a Chinese wok.